deepset-ai/haystack-home/content/blog/how-to-prevent-prompt-injections/index.md

 ![](dataset.png)

-During the first model training, we made two main learnings that helped us enrich the dataset with adversarial examples:
+During the first model training, we had two main learnings that helped us enrich the dataset with adversarial examples:

--   **Including translations.** Simply switching the language of the prompt injection may help to bypass security measures.
+-   **Including translations.** Simply switching the language of the prompt injection may cause security measures being bypassed.
 To prevent that, we included translations of both prompt injections as well as legitimate requests.
 We avoided leakage by making sure that each prompt and its respective translation always remain within the respective training or test set.
--   **Including stacked prompts.** Initially, we were able to fool our first models by combining both legitimate and injection prompts in one prompt.
+-   **Including stacked prompts.** Initially, we were able to fool our first models into thinking a prompt was legitimate by combining both legitimate and injection prompts in one prompt.
 This was especially true if the legitimate part was a prompt that the model had seen during training.
 Consequently, we included adversarial examples by randomly stacking legitimate and injection prompts within the training and test set, respectively.

-The dataset is available on Hugging Face: [](https://huggingface.co/deepset/deberta-v3-base-injection)[https://huggingface.co/datasets/deepset/prompt-injections](https://huggingface.co/datasets/deepset/prompt-injections)
+The dataset is available on Hugging Face: [https://huggingface.co/datasets/deepset/prompt-injections](https://huggingface.co/datasets/deepset/prompt-injections)

 ### Training the model

 We fine-tuned the popular state-of-the-art [DeBERTa base](https://huggingface.co/microsoft/deberta-base) model [using the transformers library](https://huggingface.co/docs/transformers/training) and Google Colab.
 The resulting model achieves 99.1% accuracy on our holdout test set, only failing in one edge case.

-You can find and try the model on Hugging Face: [](https://huggingface.co/deepset/deberta-v3-base-injection)[https://huggingface.co/deepset/deberta-v3-base-injection](https://huggingface.co/deepset/deberta-v3-base-injection) It’s fully open-source.
+You can find and try the model on Hugging Face: [https://huggingface.co/deepset/deberta-v3-base-injection](https://huggingface.co/deepset/deberta-v3-base-injection).
+It’s fully open-source.

 ## Embedding the model in an AI system